Channel Islands: Prehistory

-The earliest evidence of human occupation of the Channel Islands has been dated to 250,000 years ago when they were attached to the landmass of continental Europe.
+What is now the Channel Islands has been inhabited by humans at least as early as 250-200,000 years ago, as indicated by the La Cotte de St Brelade site on Jersey, which demonstrates occupation by Neanderthals when it was connected to the mainland.
 The islands became detached by rising sea levels in the Mesolithic period.
 The numerous dolmens and other archaeological sites extant and recorded in history demonstrate the existence of a population large enough and organised enough to undertake constructions of considerable size and sophistication, such as the burial mound at La Hougue Bie in Jersey or the statue menhirs of Guernsey.